ragujan/Online_library_laravel_vue/README.md

 - Tailwind CSS

 ## Initial Start
 You have to register as a user [User Register](http://127.0.0.1:8000/signup).
 After the first registration, you will be logged in automatically.
-As a registered, authenticated user, you will have access to browse books and view borrowed books.
+As a registered, authenticated user, you will have access to browse books and view borrowed books.They can return the book from the borrwed books section.
 [Browse Books](http://127.0.0.1:8000/browse-books)
 [Borrowed Books](http://127.0.0.1:8000/retrieve-borrowed-books)